sourcegraph/careers/job-descriptions/engineering-manager-application.md

 ![logo](https://sourcegraph.com/.assets/img/sourcegraph-light-head-logo.svg)

-# Engineering Manager - Product
+# Engineering Manager - Application

 We are looking for an experienced engineering leader to manage a cross-functional engineering team of ~3-8 engineers that is responsible for one of our products (e.g., [campaigns](https://about.sourcegraph.com/handbook/engineering/campaigns), [code intelligence](https://about.sourcegraph.com/handbook/engineering/code-intelligence), code host integrations).
 You will partner with our [product team](https://about.sourcegraph.com/handbook/product) to define team goals, and then develop a roadmap to achieve those goals.
 Our product is very technical, so we expect you to be capable of doing a non-zero amount of development work that is not on the critical path to keep your technical knowledge up-to-date.